tramitit/guides/en/belgium/report_change_of_address.md

 ---
-title: "Report change of address"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Belgium"]
+categories:
-meta_title: "How to Report a Change of Address in Belgium"
+- Belgium
+date: '2024-06-07'
-description: "Step by step procedure on how to report a change of address in Belgium."
+description: Learn how to report your change of address within Belgium to update your official residence.
+Understand the process, required documents, and providers near you.
 draft: false
+meta_title: 'Change of Address Report in Belgium: Procedure & Documents'
+title: 'Change of Address Report in Belgium: Procedure & Documents'
-translationKey: "belgium-report_change_of_address"
+translationKey: belgium-report_change_of_address
 ---

 ## Description
 ### What is it?